tchowdhu/ncs4200_mpls_backbone_using_ansible_streamlit/README.md

 ## Motivation

-This projects gives an example of automating configuring all required mpls backbone settings for cisco NCS4200 platform, to put it upto a point where it is ready provisioning MPLS/FLEX-LSP tunnels and CEM services.
+This projects gives an example of automating configuration of all required mpls backbone settings for cisco NCS4200 platform, to put it upto a point where it is ready for provisioning MPLS/FLEX-LSP tunnels and CEM services.

 ## Technologies & Frameworks Used